byr-gdp/the-super-tiny-compiler-in-TypeScript/README.md

 # the super tiny compiler in TypeScript

 Refer to [the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler), use TypeScript to rewrite.
-A example for learning TypeScript.
+An example for learning TypeScript.

 ## Install